naimul011/FlaskWebDevelopment/README.md

 changes to the templates.
 A simpler approach is to use a Flask extension called Flask- Bootstrap to simplify the integration effort.
 Flask-Bootstrap can be installed with pip:
 (venv) $ pip install flask-bootstrap

+## Cross-Site Request Forgery (CSRF) Protection
+By default, Flask-WTF protects all forms against Cross-Site Request Forgery (CSRF) attacks.
+A CSRF attack occurs when a malicious website sends requests to a different website on which the victim is logged in.